Special-Operations-Brigade/SOB-Docs/fortify/dev.md

-        displayName = ""; // the name of the composition, displayed in the fortify interaction menu file = ""; // points to the file that contains the actual composition data (in objectsGrabber format) cost = 0; // total cost of the composition, subtracted from the container's max composition budget markerType = "hd_flag"; // type of marker (from CfgMarkers) to use for this composition [see: https://community.bistudio.com/wiki/Arma_3:_CfgMarkers] markerColor = "ColorBlack"; // colour of marker (from CfgMarkerColors) to use for this composition [see: https://community.bistudio.com/wiki/Arma_3:_CfgMarkerColors]
+        displayName = ""; // the name of the composition, displayed in the fortify interaction menu file = ""; // points to the file that contains the actual composition data (in objectsGrabber format) cost = 0; // total cost of the composition, subtracted from the container's max composition budget createMarker = 0; // Controls whether a marker should be created upon deploy markerType = "hd_flag"; // type of marker (from CfgMarkers) to use for this composition [see: https://community.bistudio.com/wiki/Arma_3:_CfgMarkers] markerColor = "ColorBlack"; // colour of marker (from CfgMarkerColors) to use for this composition [see: https://community.bistudio.com/wiki/Arma_3:_CfgMarkerColors]
     };